ARM-software/CMSIS-DAP/Documentation/Doxygen/src/mainpage.md

 Many Arm Cortex processors implement CoreSight Debug Access Port ([DAP](https://developer.arm.com/documentation/102585/0000/what-is-a-debug-access-port)) that equips them with powerful on-chip debug and trace capabilities. **CMSIS-DAP** standardizes and simplifies access to this functionalilty for embedded software developers.

 **CMSIS-DAP** is a protocol specification and a firmware implementation that enables standardized communication between two sides:
- - An Arm Cortex-based processor where an embedded application is executed, on one side,
+ - On one side an Arm Cortex-based processor where an embedded application is executed,
- - and a software debug tool that runs on a host computer, on the other side.
+ - and on the other side a software debug tool that runs on a host computer.

 CMSIS-DAP support can be implemented in a standalone debug unit, or also as a component integrated on a development board.
 The figure below illustrates the concept:

 ![CMSIS-DAP Interface](./images/CMSIS_DAP_INTERFACE.png)

-Connection with the target processor is possible over the physical interfaces supported by the CoreSight DAP: a 5-pin JTAG or a 2-pin Serial Wired Debug (SWD).
+Connection with the target processor is possible over the physical interfaces supported by the CoreSight DAP: a 5-pin JTAG or a 2-pin Serial Wired Debug (SWD) interface.
 Additionally it can expose access to a UART for serial-to-USB communication.
 CMSIS-DAP supports target devices that contain one or more Arm Cortex cores.

 For communication with the debugging program the USB connection is used.
 A broad set of \ref DAP_Commands_gr enables uniform support for CMSIS-DAP independendent on the actual probe.